jumpinf00l/esphome-panasonic-ac/README.md

      - ~Set Eco as a preset rather than a switch~
      - ~Set Quiet as a fan speed rather than a preset~
  - Poll AC unit for update on each front-end change (fan speed, preset, etc), rather than wait for default 5 sec poll
- - Incorporate Fan speed and Mode select entities as sub-entities under the Climate entity
+ - Incorporate Fan mode, preset, and Mode select entities as sub-entities under the Climate entity
    - This will neaten the code up, neaten the logs up, reduce Wi-Fi/API activity, and improve performance
    - Investigate an option for adding custom names to the fan speed sub-entity in the case that the user wants to customise these
  - Add activity attribute to the climate entity